The Colosseum

 Instead the archways of the second and third level were once occupied by statues, none of which is still in place; some fragments of one of these statues have been recently (2008) found during an excavation outside the southern end of the amphitheatre.

-Inside the building runs a complicated system of corridors and staircases, large enough to let the huge crowd of spectators enter and exit the arena without getting jammed.
+Inside the building runs a complex system of staircases, concentric corridors and radial corridors (vomitoria), large enough to let the huge crowd of spectators enter and exit the Colosseum without getting jammed.

 The present name of the amphitheatre came into use during the early Middle Ages (the aforesaid prophecy by the Venerable Bede is probably the earliest known example), likely due to an enormous statue, i.e. a colossus, that measured about 35 m (115 ft) in hight.
 Initially, it stood on the Velia Hill, opposite the Colosseum, at the end of the Roman Forum; it was made of gilded bronze and it featured emperor Nero, who had it made for himself.
 After the infamous emperor's death, his Golden House was destroyed, and the face of the colossus was replaced with that of god Apollo.
 Then, around AD 120, emperor Hadrian had it moved from its original position to the open space by the northern end of the amphiteathre; to drag the heavy statue 24 elephants were employed.
 Despite its size, no trace of the colossus is left today, nor any of its parts has ever been found.
 Only the spot on which it once stood is now marked by a large square pedestal.